MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 object_H.num()

 ```
-NOTE: in the previous example of super() method we have changed the functionality of a method of parent class in the child class.
+NOTE: In the previous example of super() method we have changed the functionality of a method of parent class in the child class.

-in programming, this is called "Method Over-riding" simmilar to the operator overloading.
+In programming, this is called "Method Overriding" similar to the operator overloading.

-tip 3
+**Tip 3**

-operator overloading
+**operator overloading**

-we see how differnt operators work in python. they are nothing but dunder methods.
+We see how different operators work in python.
+They are nothing but dunder methods.

-we can actually change the characteristics in python.
+We can actually change the characteristics in python.

-it is called operator overloading.
+It is called operator overloading.

 ```Python
 class Myoperats: